Assistant Professor, PhotographyEmail: firstname.lastname@example.org

 Whitney Museum of American Art Independent Study Program Fellow.
 2000

-Rebecca is a British conceptual artist who works in lens based and optical media, such as stereo photography, photographic phenakistiscopes, and anamorphic installations.
-She has exhibited internationally in London, England, Leiden, The Netherlands, and in New York, San Francisco and Philadelphia in the United States.
+Rebecca is a British conceptual artist who works in lens based and optical media, such as stereo photography, photographic phenakistiscopes, and in public art.
+She has exhibited internationally in London, England, Leiden, The Netherlands, and in New York (where she lived for many years), and San Francisco in the United States.
 Her practice challenges existing media categories, such as the flat photographic image on the wall.
 An interest in philosophy and theory influence the conception and themes contained within the works, which are concerned with issues of perception, the politics of representation, and the intersection between language and image, public and private.

 Research interests: Photography Theory, Photographic Rhetorical Forms, Lacanian Psychoanalysis (non-clinical), Social Practice Photography, the role of the artist in society.